Classifying phases protected by matrix product operator symmetries using matrix product states: Classification of phases

 \subsection{Connection with gapped boundaries of (2+1)d topological phases}

 In this section we show how the connection of gapped boundaries of (2+1)d topological phases and our setting, MPO symmetries of (1+1)d systems, can be made explicit using tensor network states.
-Gapped boundaries of (2+1)d topological phases correspond to insert boundary gapped Hamiltonian terms compatible with the bulk topological Hamiltonian in a contractible region, see Refs. \cite{Bravyi98,Beigi11}.
+Gapped boundaries of (2+1)d topological phases correspond to inserting boundary gapped Hamiltonian terms compatible with the bulk topological Hamiltonian in a contractible region, see Refs. \cite{Bravyi98,Beigi11}.
 It turns out, that the different gapped boundaries are in correspondence with module categories of the fusion category that describes the topologically ordered phase \cite{Kitaev12}.

-As was point out before when the MPO algebra correspond to a fusion category, our classification of MPS invariant under these MPOs also corresponds to module categories of fusion categories.
-In order to make explicit this mathematical connection, let us consider projected entangled pair states (PEPS) \cite{Verstraete04, reviewPEPS}, the two-dimensional version of MPS.
-PEPS that realize topologically ordered phases are described by tensors invariant under MPO symmetries at the purely virtual level \cite{Schuch10, Sahinoglu14}, see Fig.\ref{fig:bound}(a).
-For a PEPS on a disc, a natural candidate for a boundary is of the form of an MPS, see Fig.\ref{fig:bound}(b).
-The physical Hilbert space of the MPS is the virtual level of the PEPS, so that the MPO virtual symmetries of the PEPS tensor acts physically on the MPS describing the boundary.
+As was pointed out before when the MPO algebra corresponds to a fusion category, our classification of MPSs which remain invariant under these MPOs also corresponds to module categories of fusion categories.
+In order to make explicit this mathematical connection, let us consider projected entangled pair states (PEPS) \cite{Verstraete04, reviewPEPS}, the two-dimensional version of MPSs.
+PEPS that realize topologically ordered phases are described by tensors which are invariant under MPO symmetries acting just at the virtual level \cite{Schuch10, Sahinoglu14}, see Fig.\ \ref{fig:bound}(a).
+For a PEPS on a disc, a natural candidate for a boundary is of the form of an MPS, see Fig.\ \ref{fig:bound}(b).
+The physical Hilbert space of the MPS is the virtual level of the PEPS, so that the MPO virtual symmetries of the PEPS tensor acts physically on the MPSs describing the boundary.
 An MPS boundary compatible with the bulk topological order of the PEPS is then, an MPS that is invariant under the virtual symmetries of the PEPS tensor.
-This situation also arises when considering boundaries of (2+1)d SPT phases described by PEPS, since the global onsite symmetry of the bulk is translated into an MPO acting on the virtual level of the boundary \cite{Chen11A,Molnar18B}, so that a compatible MPS boundary satisfy the relation in Fig.\ref{fig:bound}(c).
+This situation also arises when considering boundaries of (2+1)d SPT phases described by PEPS, since the global on-site symmetry of the bulk is translated into an MPO acting on the virtual level of the boundary \cite{Chen11A,Molnar18B}, so that a compatible MPS boundary satisfy the relation in Fig.\ \ref{fig:bound}(c).